 Helping Our Businesses - Helping Our Community

-On November 6, 2014, The BIP held its 38th Annual Community Awards Banquet to honor four individuals, one organization and three township businesses for their accomplishments in the township.
+On November 5, 2015, The BIP held its 39th Annual Community Awards Banquet to honor two individuals, one organization and two township businesses for their accomplishments in the township.
 Those honored include:

 For complete details CLICK HERE